Digital Media Arts (Lighthouse) MA

 Angie Taylor is an artist, animator and author.
 She studied Fine Art at Edinburgh College of Art and now enjoys a fifteen-year career producing animation, visual effects and motion graphics for television and film.

-As well as lecturing at University of Brighton Faculty of Arts, Angie provides bespoke consultancy and training in Adobe After Effects and other creative software applications.
+As well as lecturing at University of Brighton College of Arts and Humanities, Angie provides bespoke consultancy and training in Adobe After Effects and other creative software applications.
 Recent clients include Skype, Bloomberg, BBC, Channel 4, Channel 5, Carlton, B Sky B & MTV.